benjamincjackson/unix_tips_etc/Bash/nano.md

 Copy - `Ctrl + K`
 Cut - `Alt + ^`
 Paste - `Ctrl + U`
+Selection portions of lines - `Alt + A` then move cursor with arrow keys

 To cut/copy portions of lines, move the cursor to the edge of the region you want to cut/copy, hit **`Alt + A`**, and then use the arrow keys to expand the selected area to cover all the text you want to cut/copy.
 Then you can use the commands above to cut/copy/paste it.